Field Trips

 Family ProgrammingThe History Center offers unique and fun family programming all year.

-Monday - Friday, August 14-18, 10:00 a.m. - 12:00 p.m. each day In partnership with the Liberty Children’s Art Project, we will host our summer camp for ages 8-12 for the 10th consecutive year.
-Inventive art making and museum exploration highlight this week. $50 for the week, $45 for MRHC members.
-Register at the museum.
-18th Annual Cemetery Walk: Educators
+August 19 - 23, 10:00 a.m. to 12:00 p.m. each day In partnership with the Liberty Children’s Art Project, we will host our summer camp for ages 8-12 for the 11th consecutive year.
+This camp is wonderful for all skill levels of art, and those who enjoy museums too. $55 for week/$50 for museum members.
+Sibling discount available.
+Registration opens in June.
+19th Annual Cemetery Walk: What’s in a Name?

 View some archaeology bingo players' answer submissions on this slideshow: To see all of the museum programming and details, and updates on programs check out the Events Page!